Bilal Khan (singer)

 Bilal Khan (born Bilal Ahmed Khan, 4 October 1986) is a Pakistani musician, actor, and YouTuber.
 He released his debut album Umeed in 2009.
 Singles released included "Bachana", "Tou Kia Hua", "Larho Mujhey", "Kabhi Gham Na Aey", and Mata-e-Jaan Hai Tu.
-In 2012, he was nominated for Best Album at the 11th Lux Style Awards for the album "Umeed".
-Khan holds a BSc (Hons) degree in Politics and Economics from Lahore University of Management Sciences (LUMS) and later studied from Virginia Commonwealth University.
+In 2012, he was nominated for Best Album at the 11th Lux Style Awards for the album Umeed.

 Early life and education

 Bilal Khan was born on 4 October 1986.
 He had love for music from early days, buying guitars and playing music in his very room.
 He learned to play guitar through various articles on internet.
-He then moved to Lahore University of Management Sciences for a degree in Economics and Political Sciences.
+Khan holds a BSc (Hons) degree in Politics and Economics from Lahore University of Management Sciences (LUMS).
+He later studied at Virginia Commonwealth University's VCU Brandcenter master's programme.

-Career
+Music career

 Early career

-While still studying at Lahore University of Management Sciences, Bilal Khan released a song called "Bachana" that was released on YouTube.
+While still studying at Lahore University of Management Sciences (LUMS), Bilal Khan released a song called "Bachana" that was released on YouTube.
 The song was later played on different music video channels in Pakistan in particular MTV.
 This earned him Best Singer of 2010 and Best Song of 2010 voted by the Pakistan FM 103.

 His first international concert was held in Kuala Lumpur and he has performed in the United Kingdom, US, Canada and United Arab Emirates.
-Khan, from an introvert individual, was starting to become a popular for every university and school to have him sing.